RifeLab/Field-Book-Sandbox/traits/trait-disease.md

 # <img class="icon-title" src="_static/icons/formats/bug.png"> Disease Rating Trait

 The disease rating trait format is used for collecting ratings of both disease incidence and severity.
-It is created with a trait name and optional details.
+It is created with a trait `name` and optional `details`.
+Details text is displayed under the trait name on the Collect screen.
 The incidence scale can be adjusted by editing the `disease_severity.txt` file in the `traits` folder.

 On the collect screen, buttons showing numbers between **0-100** in 5 digit increments are used to record incidence, and **R**, **M**, and **S** are used to record severity.